Log in to Facebook.com and click the Games bookmark on the left, or visit https://www.facebook.com/games/instantgames.

-Please keep in mind that Facebook only sends payments in United States dollars.
-If your bank requires an intermediary or correspondent account in order to receive USD payments, please also include the following:
+Facebook only sends payments in United States dollars (USD).
+If your bank requires an intermediary or correspondent account in order to receive USD payments, please include the following:

 You'll receive payments around the 21st of each month for the previous month's balance.